SCHIZOPHRENIA FOR A LEVEL

 This naturally raises the question of why we bother studying the disorder in such depth.
 The short answer is that without a proper grasp of schizophrenia, the explanations make no sense.
 You cannot meaningfully understand the dopamine hypothesis if you have no firm idea of the symptoms dopamine is supposed to be influencing.
 The same applies to validity and reliability.
 How can anyone evaluate whether schizophrenia is a “valid” or “reliable” construct — whether it is, in effect, a social construction — if they are unclear on what the symptoms look like, how they present, or how effectively they respond to treatment?

-That is why this section is so substantial, despite the specification itself appearing to ask for very little.
+That is why this section is so substantial, even though the specification itself appears to ask for very little.
 If you do not understand the disorder, you cannot understand the explanations.
 If you do not understand the explanations, you cannot evaluate them.
 And if you cannot assess them, you cannot secure high marks.
 In other words, the foundation is non-negotiable.

 POSITIVE / NEGATIVE SYMPTOM CLASSIFICATION ASSESSMENT